 Another workaround solution took place with shaders and how to compile them.
 In one of Jon Blow’s streams I saw that you can write both vertex and fragment shaders to the same file and use preprocessor directives to separately compile them.
 I immediately got hooked because currently the shaders are very simple and opening and editing two files is more cumbersome if you have the option to have it one file.
 Googling quickly brings up this page which looks legit enough and straightforward; just sending an extra string “#define Stuff” instead of one (shader source) to the compile function.
 So (I think) I managed to convert the code to Rust and tried it.
 And, I kid you not, the thing went so sideways (of course it crashed, that doesn’t count as something unusual) that printing a random string before (or after) the compilation call made it work.
 Now, I won’t go on and ramble about the mysterious working ways of OpenGL, but the real problem of mine is that what went wrong isn’t apparent at all and I’m trying to do something straightforward.
 Hours went into debugging attempts and googling.
 Ended up with concatenating strings with format!() macro and sending in one string.
 It felt like …yeah.
 In retrospect, it made a lot of sense doing it this way.

 One final attempt was trying to replace SDL with glutin, with the purpose of having a more Rusty solution without an additional .dll file to make things run.
 Haven’t gone very far with the attempt; gave up after realizing that I potentially need to restructure my code because the main event loop of glutin takes a closure and any reference I feed into the closure needed to have ‘static lifetime.
-I stopped the moment I realized I was fighting with the borrow checker and reverted back to give this another try in the future when I have a better understanding how lifetimes and closures work.
-After all I don’t need to have a Rusty solution at this point in time.
+I stopped the moment I realized I was about to fight with the borrow checker and reverted back to give this another try in the future when I have a better understanding how lifetimes and closures work.
+After all, I don’t need to have a Rusty solution at this point in time.

 The following milestone is going to have a more atmospheric one which is gonna reflect the experience better, with preliminary lighting and SFX.
 I’m curious what it’ll end up being; this is gonna be the first time the thing is going to feel like something.
 Let’s see.